ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 3. Private parameter labels.
 These labels are not coordinated through IANA or another party, but are expected to only be used for testing or in closed environments.

+These classes of Header Parameters are intentionally parallel to those in Section 4 of [@RFC7515].

 ## Registered Header Parameter Labels {#RegisteredHeaderParameterLabels}